0xAX/linux-insides/Initialization/linux-initialization-2.md

 	pushq %r11
 ```

-we need to do it to prevent wrong values in it when we return from the interrupt handler.
+we need to do it to prevent wrong values of registers when we return from the interrupt handler.
 After this we check segment selector in the stack:

 ```assembly
 	cmpl $__KERNEL_CS,96(%rsp)